Career Timeline of Lane Kiffin: Major Achievements and Milestones

 September 23, 2007: First Regular Season Win

-On September 23, 2007, Lane Kiffin recorded his first regular season win as an NFL head coach when the Raiders defeated the Cleveland Browns by a score of 26–24.
+On September 23, 2007, Lane Kiffin recorded his first regular season win as an NFL head coach when the Raiders defeated the Cleveland Browns 26-24.

 2007: Head Coach of the Oakland Raiders

-In 2007, Lane Kiffin became the head coach of the Oakland Raiders in the National Football League.
+In 2007, Lane Kiffin became the head coach of the Oakland Raiders in the National Football League (NFL).

 December 1, 2008: Introduction as Tennessee Head Coach

-On December 1, 2008, Lane Kiffin was formally introduced as the 21st head football coach at the University of Tennessee.
+On December 1, 2008, Lane Kiffin was formally introduced as the 21st head football coach of the University of Tennessee Volunteers.

-Lane Kiffin continued as head coach of the Oakland Raiders during 2008.
+In 2008, Lane Kiffin was still head coach of the Oakland Raiders.

-On February 4, 2009, Tom Cable, who had been serving as interim head coach, was made the permanent head coach of the Raiders, replacing Kiffin.
+On February 4, 2009, Tom Cable, who was given interim head coaching duties after Kiffin's firing, was made the permanent head coach of the Raiders.

 2009: Head Coach at Tennessee

-On January 12, 2010, Lane Kiffin returned to USC to become the Trojans' head coach after Pete Carroll's departure.
+On January 12, 2010, Lane Kiffin returned to USC to become the Trojans' head coach following Pete Carroll's departure.

-During the 2010 recruiting season, Lane Kiffin left the Volunteers after one season as coach to accept the head coaching job at the University of Southern California.
+During the 2010 recruiting season, Lane Kiffin left the Volunteers after one season as coach to accept the head coaching job at the University of Southern California after Carroll left for the Seattle Seahawks.

 2010: Head Coach at USC

-In 2010, Lane Kiffin became the head coach at the University of Southern California, marking a return to the program.
+In 2010, Lane Kiffin became the head coach at USC.

-In 2010, during Lane Kiffin's first season at USC, the Trojans finished with an 8–5 record.
-However, they were ineligible for post-season play due to NCAA sanctions.
-Several players transferred due to an NCAA exception, and USC played with a reduced number of scholarship players.
+In 2010, Lane Kiffin's first season at USC, the Trojans finished with an 8–5 record but were ineligible for post-season play due to NCAA sanctions.
+Several players transferred due to an NCAA exception, and USC played with only 71 scholarship players.

 September 28, 2013: Kiffin Fired as USC Head Coach

-On September 28, 2013, Lane Kiffin was fired as the head coach of USC after a 62–41 loss to Arizona State.
+On September 28, 2013, Lane Kiffin was fired as USC's head coach after a 62–41 loss to Arizona State.
 He was dismissed by Athletics Director Pat Haden at Los Angeles International Airport.
-Assistant coach Ed Orgeron took over as interim head coach.
+Ed Orgeron took over as interim coach.

 2013: End of USC Head Coaching

-In 2013, Lane Kiffin's tenure as the head coach at USC concluded.
+In 2013, Lane Kiffin concluded his time as the head coach at USC.

-January 9, 2014: Kiffin Interviews for Alabama Offensive Coordinator Job
+January 9, 2014: Kiffin Interviews for Alabama Coordinator Job

 2014: Offensive Coordinator at Alabama